searchspring/snap/docs/PREACT_DISPLAYING_DATA.md

 ### SearchController.store.pagination

-The `pagination` property is not only used for information about the current query, but also contains everything needed to handling pagination of a query that yields multiple pages.
-Invoking the `getPages` method will retrieve the specified amount of pages.
+The `pagination` property is not only used for information about the current query, but also contains everything needed for handling pagination of a query that yields multiple pages.
+Invoking the `getPages` method will retrieve the specified number of page objects.
+For more about the pagination store, checkout the [Search Controller docs](#/package-controller-search).

 ```jsx
 @withController